What will happen when pupils in Scotland return to school next week?

 Monday 9 August 2021

-Tags: Covid-19, scotland, back to school
+Tags: scotland, Covid-19, back to school

 We know that some families we support in Scotland may be worried about their child’s return to school or college next week and in particular, what the latest Covid-19 rules are for children when they are back in class.
 With most restrictions being lifted in Scotland from today, 9 August, here’s what we know about the covid rules for children and young people returning to schools and colleges: